R. Ben StoneOf Counsel

 - I recently represented a man on a disorderly conduct charge.
 After I filed several pretrial motions, including a subpoena for a witness the state no longer wanted to see testify, the charge was dismissed with prejudice.
 But when the judge ordered the client to pay attorney fees on the dismissed charge, I filed a motion demanding the judge reconsider, citing very recent case law forbidding the state from collecting court costs or attorney fees from defendants with dismissed cases.
 The judge filed a revised order, removing the provision for repayment of costs and attorney fees, saving my client over $700 in costs.

 - One of my clients was facing a felony criminal mischief charge, a public intoxication charge, and a probation violation.
 A piece of equipment at a bar supposedly worth thousands had been damaged, and it was alleged the defendant had deliberately damaged it while drunk.
 My client eventually pled to only the misdemeanor public intoxication charge, with the felony criminal mischief being dismissed, and restitution at only $500.
-On the probation violation, Mr. Stone eventually got the contempt sentence reduced from 15 days to only five – enabling the client to keep his new job.
+On the probation violation, I eventually got the contempt sentence reduced from 15 days to only five – enabling the client to keep his new job.

 - I represented a man accused of participating in a conspiracy regarding forged checks.
-At the preliminary hearing, he argued to the court that the State had insufficient evidence to justify the charge, emphasizing that merely being friends with and hanging around the other accused persons did not constitute participation in a conspiracy.
+At the preliminary hearing, I argued to the court that the State had insufficient evidence to justify the charge, emphasizing that merely being friends with and hanging around the other accused persons did not constitute participation in a conspiracy.
 At the conclusion of the hearing, my client was the only one out of the four charged to have his charge dismissed by the judge.

 - I recently convinced the prosecutor to dismiss felony assault and child endangerment charges against my client.
 Because of the significant collateral consequences faced by my client if he were to be found guilty, I declined to seek a plea offer and instead sought discovery and prepared to go to trial on the original charges.
 A few days before the case was to go before a jury, the state moved to dismiss the charges without costs to the defendant.
 The judge ultimately agreed to dismiss all charges, and Mr. Stone’s client was released from custody.